ankitsaini001/namaste-react/README.md

 # Hooks in React
 - Normal JS utlility function
 - useState() & useEffect() these are most important hooks in react.
-- Whenever a state variable change it render the component.
+    - useState() => Whenever a state variable change it render the component.
+    - useEffect() => This hook is called after a component render.
+If we have to do anything after the render of a component we ahve to use the useEffect hook.